 The BU admissions team score Health and Social Care courses on the following five criteria: Determination, Resilience, Insight, Values and Experience, or DRIVE for short.
+Below are some tips and further detail on what we are looking for in each criterion.

 We want you to clearly explain what has motivated you to apply to the course.